MarisabelTrejo/data-structure/Stacks.md

  - [Together Walkthrough](stacks-prac.py)

 ## Problem to Solve
-Take a look at this stack and see if you find the length of it!
+Take a look at this stack and see if you find the errors and get the length of the stack!
 - [Number Stack](stacks-prob.py)
 ## Solution
 - [Solution](stack-solution.py)